 So how does one keep things enjoyable while working remotely?
 There are two major points that every business owner must address.
 One is to learn to enjoy working remotely himself and the second is to steer his team into relishing it as well.
 Here’s a list of remote work tips that are fun and easy for you and your team:

 HAVE A GOOD MORNING

 There is a reason why breakfast is considered the most important meal of the day and you and your team should take advantage of that.
-Start your day with a good cup of coffee, tea or even hot cocoa if you wish and encourage your team to do that too.
-By making sure that you all begin as pleasantly as possible, the chance of having a good work day increases exponentially.
-A healthy meal in the morning replenishes our body with fuel, provides us with the energy we will need for the day, restores glucose levels to boost our memory and concentration, and improves our mood and lowers our stress levels.
+Start your day with a good cup of coffee, tea, or even hot cocoa if you wish, and encourage your team to do that too.
+By making sure that you all begin as pleasantly as possible, the chance of having a good workday increase exponentially.
+A healthy meal in the morning replenishes our body with fuel, provides us with the energy we will need for the day, restores glucose levels to boost our memory and concentration, and improves our mood, and lowers our stress levels.
 What’s more, this is also an opportunity to catch up with your colleagues and your team.
 Sharing a meal, albeit through videoconferencing, is an effective way to reach out to the people that you work with.
 By doing this in the morning, people are more likely to be refreshed and eager to start the day.

 Working from home may be an ideal situation for some, but for those who may be struggling in this setup, reaching out to them through a quick morning coffee date may be a good way to ease them into this new normal.

 MARK YOUR CALENDAR